FortiGeek/fortigeek.github.io/README.md

 - Monitor traffic flowing in and out of the interfaces.
 ## HA - CONFIG

->[!IMPORTANT]
->where members are in different locations, ensure the heartbeat lost intervals and thresholds are longer than the possible latency in the links

 ## HA - TSHOOT
 >[!NOTE]
 >All synchronization activity takes place over the HA heartbeat link using **TCP/UDP 703** packets.

+>[!IMPORTANT]
+>Ensure the heartbeat lost intervals and thresholds are longer than the possible latency in links.
 View HA history [^1]:
 ```
 diagnose sys ha history read
 ```